top of page

 Shakespeare In Music Opening Ceremony

-Brief addresses by the three Patrons of Shakespeare in Music,
+Brief messages from the three Patrons of Shakespeare in Music

 to open the first SIM Festival